yojoots/libbitcoin-system-wiki/State-Banking-Principle.md

 |Intangible      |  $1,550,000,000,000|
 |**Total Money** |  $3,250,000,000,000|

-The total amount of credit extended in USD can be estimated from the sum of USD-denominated bank accounts, bonds and equities.
+The total amount of credit extended in U.S. Dollars can be estimated from the sum of Dollar-denominated bank accounts, bonds and equities.

 |Dollar Credit   |Amount (2019)       |
 |----------------|--------------------|